 A: The subsidy must be equal to the employee's monthly transit or vanpool fare.
 The amount provided is to cover the total cost of the commute up to an inflation adjusted maximum (click here for the current maximum amount).
 However, an employer can choose to provide a higher subsidy amount on a voluntary basis.
-The federal tax code currently allows an employer to provide a transit or vanpool subsidy of up to a monthly maximum (see www.irs.gov for current limits) on a tax-free basis.
+The federal tax code currently allows an employer to provide a transit or vanpool subsidy of up to a monthly maximum which is subject to taxes.
 Any amount greater than the maximum provided by an employer would be subject to taxation.